Comfort food season is here and that means one thing in the Midwest: hotdish, casseroles, and soup.

 This recipe is quite easy to make, and aside from the chopping of the vegetables, it comes together in about 15 minutes on the stovetop.
 If you’ve made a roux or homemade soup before, it will be a breeze.
 And if you haven’t?
 Then no worries, it’s a good one to start with!

-Room Temperature Half-and-Half
+Use Room Temperature Half-and-Half

 Along with the vegetable stock, I recommend using lukewarm or room temperature ingredients so the dairy does not seize up when added to the soup.
+So before you start making this recipe, take it out of the fridge.

-Chopping the Mushrooms
+Chop the Mushrooms

-I find that store-bought cream of mushroom soup just isn’t all that mushroom-y.
-So when I’m making it at home, I am amping up the mushroom game.
-You can chop them as fine or as coarse as you’d like here.
+Chop them as fine or as coarse as you’d like here.
 I typically range from a fine-medium dice, or if I’m not feeling the time that takes, I put the mushrooms in a food processor and pulse until they’re chopped together (as pictured here).

 Finely chopped mushrooms in a glass bowl.

+Once they’re chopped, you’ll cook them down first.
 Mushrooms release a lot of water as they cook.
 Allow much of the water to release before adding the liquids in this recipe.
 This will ensure your soup is thick and creamy, with pure mushroom flavor, not watery.

-Making the Roux
+Make the Roux

 Roux is a fancy word for cooking flour and fat together to thicken soups and sauces.
 In this recipe, the butter and flour cook together and is what thickens the condensed soup.
 Allow the flour to cook down, continuing to stir so it doesn’t burn, before adding the liquids.